 Two years to the day after his arrival at the firebase Hunder had received his discharge papers.
 Handed over personally by the recruiting officer who had promised him so much back in South Tycho City.
 The recruitment officer had stated it was unfortunate that Hunder had not benefitted from the positive influence of his sergeant and gone on to a greater military career.
 For his part Hunder smiled and left the camp less than an hour later.

 Hunder never found out, but karma had eventually caught up with the erroneously praised Sergeant.
-Having received a fast-tracked promotion he was killed in action a few months later at the battle of Sandbox near Mount Thumper.
-At the resulting inquest his squad mates had vigorously maintained that the Sergeant had been heavily inebriated during the mission.
+Having received a fast-tracked promotion he was killed in action a few months later near Mount Thumper.
+At the resulting inquest his squad mates had maintained that the Sergeant had been inebriated during the mission.
 Which contributed to his decision to lead his elite squad of drop infantry way off course.
 Directly into a village of heavily armed Indy insurgents.
 The squad had miraculously survived.

 The adventure had been nothing but tedium.
 The travel had taken him nowhere.
 And so, Hunder had decided to settle down.
 He’d climbed aboard the next available transport and headed home.